Barcelona Long Term Accommodation

 Long-term accommodation is usually any term longer than six months.
-A standard long-term rental contract in Barcelona is now valid for five years (following a change in the rental law in March 2019, it was three years before).
-The minimum term is 12 months.
-You can leave after a minimum term of six months although you sometimes you have to pay a penalty to do so.
+A standard long-term rental contract in Barcelona is now valid for five years (following a change in the rental law in March 2019 – it was three years before).
+The minimum term is usually 12 months.
+Legally you can leave after a minimum term of six months, although often you pay a penalty to do so.

 Tips for renting accommodation